consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 If you set the parameter to `true`, the states will swap.

 ### Editor-Based Controls
-Please note that editor-based controls are built on IntelliJ Platform's `Editor` instead of standard `JTextField`.
+Please note that editor-based controls are built on Consulo's `Editor` instead of standard `JTextField`.
 Since there's currently no way to instantiate Editor directly through the Open API, controls are bound to special `JPanel` inheritors, and their `bind()` method adds the necessary content to those panels.

 ##### TextControl